espressif/idf-eclipse-plugin/README.md

 # Installing IDF Plugins from Local
 * Download the latest update site archive for IDF Eclipse Plugins here - https://github.com/espressif/idf-eclipse-plugin/releases
-* Unzip the archive
 * In Eclipse, choose `Help` -> `Install New Software`
 * Click `Add…` button
-* Select `Archive` from Add repository dialog and select the file `com.espressif.idf.update-1.0.0-xxxxxxx.zip` from the extracted folder
+* Select `Archive` from Add repository dialog and select the file `com.espressif.idf.update-vxxxxxxx.zip`
 * Click `Add`
 * Select `Espressif IDF` from the list and proceed with the installation
 * Restart the Eclipse